-Transfers - Samford University Admission policies for transfer students can be found: https://catalog.samford.edu/content.php?catoid=13&navoid=870#Transfer Student Applicant Students transferring into the program will be evaluated on their SAT/ACT score, as well as their cumulative GPA.
+Transfers - Samford University Admission policies for transfer students can be found: https://catalog.samford.edu/content.php?catoid=17&navoid=1124&hl=transfer+students&returnto=search#Transfer\Student\Applicant

+Students transferring into the program will be evaluated on their SAT/ACT score, as well as their cumulative GPA.
 The department of Nutrition and Dietetics requires at least a B- in all Nutrition courses and at least a C- in all DPD required Science courses, including courses transferred into the department and a minimum GPA of 2.75.

 Students transferring into the program must meet a required 2.5 cumulative grade point average (University requirement) and are encouraged to increase the GPA to a minimum of 2.75 to remain in the major.
 Students who receive less than a B- in any NUTR course or less than a C- in a DPD required Science course must repeat that course.
 (See course progression policy.)